couchbase/query/docs/n1ql-select.md

         },
         ...

-KEYS is required after each JOIN.
+ON KEYS is required after each JOIN.
 It specifies the primary keys for the second bucket in the join.

 Joins can be chained.